How to Break Through Any Revenue Plateau: The 7-Day Constraint Fix for Stuck Operators

 Signature:

-• Revenue growth requires a linear hour increase
+Revenue growth requires a linear hour increase

-• Can’t add clients without adding equivalent founder time
+Can’t add clients without adding equivalent founder time

-• No leverage in the delivery model
+No leverage in the delivery model

 Constraint 4: Acquisition (pipeline empty)

-Test: Do you have qualified leads available to convert?
 Or is the pipeline empty regardless of capacity to serve?

 Example: Operator tracks pipeline.

-• Current clients: 22
+Current clients: 22

-• Qualified leads in pipeline: 3
+Qualified leads in pipeline: 3

-• Historical conversion rate: 60%
+Historical conversion rate: 60%

-• Expected new clients: 1.8
+Expected new clients: 1.8

 Signature:

-• You have the capacity to serve more clients, but no leads to convert
+You have the capacity to serve more clients, but no leads to convert

-• Marketing stopped working
+Marketing stopped working

-• Lead gen dried up
+Lead gen dried up

-• The pipeline is empty despite outreach
+The pipeline is empty despite outreach

 Constraint 5: Team (founder bottleneck or coordination breakdown)

-Available founder time: 2 hours weekly
+Available founder time: 2 hours per week.

-The team has capacity.
-The founder doesn’t.
+The team has capacity; the founder doesn’t.
 Team constraint is THE constraint.

 Signature:

-• The team could do more work
+The team could do more work

-• Founder coordination prevents the team from scaling
+Founder coordination prevents the team from scaling

-• Adding team members didn’t increase capacity
+Adding team members didn’t increase capacity

-Quality would drop.
-Client churn would increase.
+Quality would drop and client churn would rise.

 Quality is THE constraint.